menandmice/micetro_docs/guides/implementation/install_dns_controllers.rst

 .. note::
   The Men&Mice communication protocol used to control a DNS server is more efficient than the Microsoft protocol.
 This means that if a DNS server is separated from Men&Mice Central by a slow network link, it is more efficient to install a copy of the Men&Mice DNS Server Controller in the same local network (the same site, typically) as the DNS server.

-If you plan to use the Generic DNS Agent, please see :ref:`generic-dns-controller`.

 AuthServe Agent
 ---------------